filzamazahir/Pairsona/README.md

-# Persona
+# Pairsona
-Persona is a webapp that connects newcomers in the country to locals in the community.
+Pairsona is a webapp that connects newcomers in the country to locals in the community.
 This is to help ease their transition, and make life-long connections.
 This is specially helpful to the current refugee crisis in the world, which is one of the largest in the digital age.

 This is for the Women Who Code Hackathon!

+Note: This project is currently being worked on in a private repository and will be deployed soon!
+Please visit http://www.pairsona.com.

 Technologies used:
 - Front-end: Angular